wp-plugins/twitter-cards-meta/readme.txt

 ABetterUserExperience.com [saying](http://abetteruserexperience.com/2013/04/drive-social-engagement-for-your-content-by-adding-third-party-meta-data-heres-how/)

-"*...Yoast isn’t really a fully functional implementation of the Twitter Card standard.
-To my knowledge, it doesn’t take into account, for example, pictures or videos...
-And the plugin that’s best to use it called Twitter Cards Meta by WPdeveloper.
-The plugin couldn’t be easier.
-Install it and just fill out a few fields and that’s it.*"
+"*...Yoast isn't really a fully functional implementation of the Twitter Card standard.
+To my knowledge, it doesn't take into account, for example, pictures or videos...
+And the plugin that's best to use it called Twitter Cards Meta by WPdeveloper.
+The plugin couldn't be easier.
+Install it and just fill out a few fields and that's it.*"

 == Installation ==